codefitz/DisMAL/README.md

 the proportion of unique IP addresses seen for each originating endpoint compared to the total endpoints examined.

+When only a rough sample is required, ``--max-identities <N>`` can be used to stop processing after ``N`` originating endpoints have been collected.
+This acts as a hard limit on the unique identities gathered and can significantly reduce execution time on large appliances.

 ## Reports

 The toolkit now offers a broad range of reports.
 Selected examples include: